AVA

 PUBLIC

-The prize for a successful marketplace in the fragmented fitness and wellness ecosystem is a platform that captures the transactional and discovery layer for a multi-billion dollar global activity, a role currently held by no single company.
+The prize for a successful platform in the fragmented fitness and wellness ecosystem is a system that captures the transactional and discovery layer for a multi-billion dollar global activity, a role currently held by no single company.

 The headline opportunity is to become the default discovery and booking layer for the global fitness and wellness economy, analogous to what OpenTable achieved for restaurants or Airbnb for short-term lodging, but for a category that includes everything from drop-in yoga classes to corporate wellness retreats.
 The company's own framing positions it as a connector for athletes, travelers, organizers, venues, and brands, suggesting a horizontal ambition that goes beyond simple class booking [AVA, retrieved 2024].
 This outcome is reachable because the market is defined by extreme fragmentation and offline workflows; a single, trusted digital intermediary that solves discovery for consumers and customer acquisition for providers could capture significant value from both sides.